crypto101/book/off-the-record-messaging.rst

 Key exchange
 ~~~~~~~~~~~~

-In OTR, AKE relies heavily on Diffie-Hellman key exchange, extended with
+In :term:`OTR`, AKE relies heavily on Diffie-Hellman key exchange, extended with
 a significant number of extra, interlocking checks.
 The Diffie-Hellman
 exchange itself uses a fixed 1536-bit prime with a fixed generator
 :math:`g`.